Nisarg000/timetableGenerator/timetablechanges.md

 instead of using the .js file lets make use of php

 the hover button is not working (watch a demo)

+add a few more changes to the login screen and make it responsive add hovers to the login screen